Questions to ask your Financial Adviser

 All of our advisers at Compass offer independent advice from the ‘whole of the market’.

 It is important to understand what fees and charges you will pay for advice and when you will be expected to pay.
-At Compass, generally, our initial consultation is free.
+At Compass, generally, our initial consultation is at our cost.
 If there is a fee, we will tell you before the consultation.

 We will also tell you the amount of any one-off fees and regular fees if the advice is ongoing.
 If you are not clear about the costs at any stage, you are of course free to ask us.
 Professional financial advice is very valuable and we want you to understand the costs as well as the benefits.